 A Boundary binary in your

 PATH.
-This tutorial uses the 0.8.1 version of Boundary.
+This tutorial uses the 0.12.0 or greater version of Boundary.

 HCP Boundary instance available.